 Typical Drying Times for Residential Applications

 The drying time for spray foam varies by application and foam type.
-Closed-cell spray foam usually takes longer to dry than open-cell foam.
+Closed-cell spray foam, which is denser, takes longer to dry, while open-cell foam dries faster.
 For homes, drying times can be a few hours to several days.
-This depends on the project size and the weather during application and curing.
+Understanding the best options for your project is important, especially when considering factors like material density and environmental conditions.
+For example, if you're looking for better insulation, you may want to explore how closed-cell spray foam performs in various applications.

 Commercial and Industrial Spray Foam Drying Durations